Landing Pages → Link, QR, NFC

 Use Case

-This mobile sample provides fans in an 80,000-seat stadium with instant access to stadium information and three specialized Shortcut Forms.
+A Public Links sample provides three specialized Shortcut Forms to fans in an 80,000-seat stadium with a single QR code.
+The link also connects them to important stadium information.
 All submissions are captured as Records and are managed in real-time by the venue’s Guest Services team.

-In this case, a single mobile display consolidates nine separate QR codes.
+In this case, a single mobile display consolidated 12 separate QR codes.
+(A separate venue consolidated 18 QR codes into three with SwitchBase.)
 Here's a list of what this stadium delivers in a single Public Link:

 • B. Three Links to vital Shortcut Forms: